nsbno/terraform-aws-pipeline-set-version/README.md

 The function lists all Lambda deployment packages located in a given S3 bucket under a specific prefix (e.g., `<github_org>/<github_repo>/lambdas`) that follows the naming convention of `<application-name>/package.{jar,zip}`.
 An SSM parameter will be set per application with name `<application-name>` and value equal to the S3 version of the deployment package.

 ## Lambda Inputs
-All inputs are optional, but most of them will only have an effect if they are supplied together with one or more of the other inputs.
+Most inputs are optional, but some of them will only have an effect if they are supplied together with one or more of the other inputs.

 #### `account_id` (optional - requires `role_to_assume` to be set)
 The id of the account that owns the role `role_to_assume`.
 If not supplied, the function will simply run using its execution role.